I’ve got a really simple recipe for you today showing you how to make your own fabric conditioner.

 You will need:

-Fill your bottle/jar with vinegar, and add around 30 drops of essential oil to your vinegar
+Fill your bottle with vinegar, and add around 30 drops of essential oil of your choice to your vinegar.
+If you have sensitive skin, avoid citrus-based oils, or omit them altogether for a scent-free conditioner.

 Shake well before use.